 The purpose of this website is to stimulate further interest in the Lepidoptera of the islands and to encourage people to go there for a wonderful wildlife holiday.
 These pages provide a guide to what you might find when you go and to assist you to identify what you see when you are there.
 It will provide information on their life histories and identification tips to identify the trickier species.
 If you have good quality photographs of butterflies taken in Cuba and would like to contribute to these pages then please get in touch.
 Contribute.

 There is still much to discover and for some species even basic ecological information like the foodplants used remains unknown.
 Some others have not been seen for some years.
 Much good work on this subject is being done by Cuban entomologist Rayner Núñez Águila and his colleagues at the Instituto de Ecología y Sistemática, Habana resulting in several new species being added to the Cuban list in the last few years including four Calisto species that were previously undescribed!

 Douglas Fernández from Camagüey Province is also making great strides in discovering the life cycles of many species for which this is poorly known.

 The endemic Cuban Pygmy-Owl © Tim Norriss

-Amongst the list of mammals on the island are 16 further endemics comprising 10 Jutias (a type of rodent), two cave rats and four bats.
-The West Indian manatee (Trichechus manatus) is considered common in near-shore waters.
+Amongst the list of mammals on the island are 16 further endemics comprising 10 Jutías (a type of rodent), two cave rats and four bats.
+The Antillean Manatee (Trichechus manatus) is considered common in near-shore waters.